 - Also, you can also set the protocol to TCP, which allows only lost frames to be resent.

 You cannot use a UID and GID parameter to when mounting NFS volumes via Docker.
 The UID and GID parameter is used by Autofs when setting up a CIFS connection.
 Anto made this mistake on a previous version of this post.

-NFS permissions functions differently depending on whether you are trying to access your NFS as root or as a non-root user.
+NFS permissions function differently depending on whether you are trying to access your NFS as a root or a non-root user.

 If you are root, then you are probably not exporting with the no_root_squash/no_mapping option.
-The root user can write files and use your preferred user id.
-You will get an “Operation not permitted” if you do not use no_mapping when trying to write a file with a different user id.
+This is because the root user can write files and use your preferred user id.
+You will get an “Operation not permitted” if you do not use no_mapping when writing a file with a different user id.

-Docker runs all of its containers as the root user because it requires access to things like network configuration, processes, and the filesystem.
-The processes running inside your containers also run as root, which means they can write files on the NFS server.
+Docker runs all of its containers as the root user because it requires access to network configuration, processes, and the filesystem.
+Likewise, the processes running inside your containers also run as root, which means they can write files on the NFS server.